etingof/snmplabs.com/docs/source/software-development-services.rst

 time.
 I am sort of struggling to keep them well-maintained and further developed.

-In effort to buy more time for my projects, I'm offering consulting and development services to anyone who is looking to:
+In effort to buy more time for my brain children, I'm offering consulting and development services to anyone who is looking to:

 * bring new features to any of `snmplabs.com <http://snmplabs.com/#our-projects>`_ projects
-* priority issue resolution
+* get priority issues resolution
-* integration with other systems
+* get integration help with other systems

 or whatever need comes up.